Content

 content.update

-Full replacement of an entry (PUT semantics on the API).
+Full replacement of an entry's draft (PUT semantics on the API).
+Saves never change publish state — call content.publish afterwards to make edits live.

 await noma.content.update("blog-posts", entryUuid, {